SichangHe/JSphere/eval_trick.md

 1kB (an arbitrary number), and somehow have the whole script behave as before.

 - [x] Test run in the browser.
-- [ ] Crawl top 100 websites and analyze the logs.
+- [x] Crawl top 1000 websites and analyze the logs.

 ## Why it should work